akankshasharmadid/akankshasharmadid.github.io/_portfolio/LangchainPDFQnA.md

 ---

-# Unlocking Answers Across Multiple PDFs: The Langchain Q&A

 This Python script utilizes various natural language processing and machine learning tools to create a conversational system for answering questions related to uploaded PDF documents.
 The system incorporates tools from the Langchain library to facilitate text processing, embeddings, and conversational chains.

 - [Github Code Repository](https://github.com/akankshasharmadid/LangchainPDFQnA)